 To substitute brown sugar for piloncillo, use 1 cup of dark brown sugar and 2 tablespoons molasses for each 8- to 9-ounce cone.Continue to 5 of 11 below.

 Piloncillo can be used as both a sweetener and a spice.
 Considering it has such a complex flavor profile, it adds an interesting taste to desserts, sauces, meat rubs, and hot and cold beverages.
 Before using piloncillo in a recipe, it must be chopped or grated.Continue to 6 of 11 below.

 How to Cook With Piloncillo

 Chopping piloncillo is one of the quickest ways to break it up into pieces.
-Use a sharp, serrated knife in a slicing motion to scrape and chop the piloncillo.
-Some larger chunks may break off during this process which can be chopped further if necessary; depending on the recipe, the chunks may be fine to use as they will dissolve (like in syrup).
+Use a sharp, serrated knife in a slicing motion to scrape and chop it.
+Some larger chunks may break off during this process; chop them further if necessary.
+Depending on the recipe, the chunks may be fine to use as they will dissolve (like in syrup).
 Sometimes piloncillo can be too hard to chop.
-When this is the case, soften it by microwaving for 10 to 20 seconds (or a little longer for a very hard cone) to make it easier to work with.
+When this is the case, soften it by microwaving for 10 to 20 seconds (or a little longer for a very hard cone) to make working with it easier.

 07 of 11

 Piloncillo has a much more complex flavor than brown sugar.
 It is reminiscent of burnt caramel, with some smokiness and hints of rum.
 A slightly acidic finish balances out the sweetness.Continue to 8 of 11 below.

 Where to Buy Piloncillo

 Cones of piloncillo are packaged in plastic and sold in various sizes, from small 2-ounce cones to large 8-ounce cones.
 Some recipes will list piloncillo in pounds, as in "1 pound of piloncillo."
 This may sound like a lot, but it is just two 8-ounce cones.